 Legal Services Committee

-The Legal Services Committee monitors proposals that affect the operation of the legal aid system, including proposed legislative reforms.
-Members are typically practitioners who are criminal, civil, family, Waitangi and refugee legal aid providers
+The Legal Services Committee monitors proposals that affect access to justice – including, in particular, operation of the legal aid system.
+Committee members are typically legal aid providers in criminal, civil, family, Waitangi and refugee law.

 Liz Bulger is the convenor of the LSC.
 Liz’s practice is principally in criminal law but she also undertakes work in the Youth Court, the Coroner’s Court and in other quasi-judicial tribunals.
 She also undertakes Parole Board assignments and has on several occasions been appointed as Counsel to assist the Court at Youth Court, District Court, High Court and Court of Appeal levels.